tkoyama010/OpenCAE-tkoyama010/PITCHME.md

 ### 🤔 What is PDE and FEM❓

-❗ PDE is a equation using in physics, engineering, and many other disciplines.
+❗ PDE is a equation using in physics, engineering.

 ❗ FEM is a method of solving PDE.